 There are many ways to manage your personal and team time, but one of the most effective is to implement the 80/20 rule.
 This rule states that for many events, roughly 80% of the effects come from 20% of the causes.
 In other words, you get 80% of the result with 20% of the effort.
 The key to increasing efficiency is to focus on the 20% of the tasks that lead to the results.
 These tasks may be complicated, hard, and time-consuming, but they should be at the top of the TO-DO list.
 Your other tasks should have lower priorities.

 Time management starts with planning.
 Make a list of tasks that need your immediate attention.
 Use the 80/20 Rule to prioritize the things that will improve your department.
-The TO-DO list has many benefits:
+The TO-DO list has many benefits, it:

-- It helps you prioritize what is important or urgent.
+- Helps you prioritize what is important or urgent.

-- It keeps you under control and on track.
+- Keeps you under control and on track.

 - Prepares documents about what you did and the time it took.

-- When you cross completed tasks out, you will feel achievement and success.
+- And when you cross completed tasks out, you will feel achievement and success.

 (teemTIME will put your assigned tasks into a list such as the TO-DO list and warn you when you are close to their due dates.)